WSU-cshimizu/ceg4110-group-project-no-grads/deliverables/sdp.md

 * We will be communicating completely through discord if not in person.

 We anticipate communicating via discord outside of meetings.
-We have committed to responding by the end of the day of any day that we agree to get work done.
-We will also do updates twice a week, once at the beginning and once at the end.
+We shall have asynchronous meetings to support member work and class schedules.
+We shall post updates and questions Tuesdays and Fridays on Discord.
+Each member commits to posting their updates and responding to questions by the end of the day on these meeting days.

 ## Timeline
 ![gantt](../assets/gantt-chart.png)